vestrel00/contacts-android/index.md

 The GitHub wiki hosts the [project roadmap][project-roadmap].
 It contains all planned work and release schedules, which are organized using issues, milestones, and projects.

 You can also learn more about this library through the articles I wrote about it =)

 1. [Android Contacts, Reborn][medium-blog]
 2. [I spent 3 years writing an Android Contacts API in Kotlin with Java interop.
 What I’ve learned…][devto-blog]

 **Note: This repo was open-sourced on October 4, 2021.
 It was private prior to that.**

+## Features

+> All features below are links to howto pages.
+Click on each of them to learn more!

 The core library supports;
 - All of the kinds of Data in the Contacts Provider;